January 12, 2020 6 min read

 Viðareiði on the island of Viðoy is the northernmost village in the Faroe Islands.
 The village is 19km north of Klaksvík, a 25 minute drive.
 Hike up Villingadalsfjall for a great view of Viðareiði and the cone-shaped Malinsfjall mountain.
 If you are a strong hiker, you can continue all the way to Cape Enniberg (754m, 2474ft), the second-highest sea cliff in Europe.

 It’s not necessary to hike to the top of Villingadalsfjall to get a nice view.
 It was cloudy when I visited and I turned around before reaching the top.
-Walking 45-60 minutes (this is of course very individual) on the path from the village should be enough to reach a good viewpoint.
+Walking 45-60 minutes (very individual of course) on the path from the village should be enough to reach a good viewpoint.